ch00226855/CMP168Summer2021/Week4Day2_chp15.md

 - Write the search method with a loop
 - Write the search method with recursion
 - Performance analysis: If there are n numbers in the array,
   - What is the minimum number of comparisons needed to find the index?
-The answer is called the **best-case complexity**.
+(1, because the first number could be a match) The answer is called the **best-case complexity**.
-  - What is the maximum number of comparisons needed to find the index?
-The answer is called the **worst-case complexity**.
+  - What is the maximum number of comparisons needed to find the index? (n, because the method has to go through the entire array) The answer is called the **worst-case complexity**.
-  - What is the average number of comparisons needed to find the index?
-The answer is called the **average-case complexity**.
+  - What is the average number of comparisons needed to find the index? (n/2)The answer is called the **average-case complexity**.

 Now consider that the array is sorted.
 Can we do better?